nationalarchives/tna-video-guidelines/README.md

 * appropriate credits if funded by/created by us, and copyright statement if it is ours
 * integrity – be of a high standard that we are proud to promote on our site

+## Make a plan and keep it simple

+### Keep it focused

+**Each video does one thing** - demonstrate one service, introduce one team, or explain one particular point.
+If there's more than one thing to explain, make more than one video.

+### Script or storyboard it

+Script or storyboard the video, but keep it loose or ‘agile’ enough to respond to change.
+A storyboard could simply be a list of shots.

+In most cases the video will be an interview scenario.
+Script out the questions and topics you want the interviewee to discuss.

+### Locations

+Do not choose unusual locations. **Utilise locations in and around The National Archives**.
+If you decide to shoot outside, pick a day where the weather conditions are consistent.
+Shooting with semi-overcast means the light source is always changing.
+This could look very odd when edited down.

+### Length

+**No videos longer than 2 minutes**.
+If we can't explain it in 2 minutes, it's probably already too complicated.